 !-- -->

-New UP Mail Google Storage Size
+New UP Google Workspace Storage Size

 How should UP users begin their transition for this change in storage size?

-2. You can start downloading your UP Google Account data by reading and following the details in this link: How to download your Google data
+2. You can start downloading your UP Google Workspace Account data by reading and following the details in this link: How to download your Google data

 3. Review all the files saved in your account, and remove those that are large and/or unnecessary.
 You must also review the file attachments in your email, both in the Inbox and Sent items.

 5. IMPORTANT REMINDER: Remove personal files that are not for the academic/research/administrative purposes of UP.
-The UP Mail Google Storage is for University use only.
+The UP Google Workspace is for University use only.
 This is in compliance with the UP Acceptable Use Policy (AUP), which you can read here: Approved Acceptable Use Policy for Information Technology (IT) Resources of the UP System

 For inquiries and concerns related to this matter, please do not hesitate to contact your Constituent University’s IT Office/Unit.
 Their contact details can be found here: https://itdc.up.edu.ph/contact-us#cu-it-support